cguimaraes/ssTFTP/README.md

     mvn clean install

+or

+    cd docker && docker-compose build

 On the first build, Maven will download all the dependencies from the internet and cache them in the local repository (`~/.m2/repository`), which can take a considerable amount of time.
 Subsequent builds will be faster.

 Where to get help
 -----------------
-You can ask me directly by email or create an issue in [GitHub repository](https://github.com/cguimaraes/ssTFTP).
+You can create an issue in
+[GitHub repository](https://github.com/cguimaraes/ssTFTP).

 Contribution guidelines